Health Care Surveys

 All Registered Tanning Facilities in NJ can be found in our searchable website.

 Tanning Facilities Forms

 Go to the PHSS Forms Page for registration application, authorization/warning statement, and inspection checklist forms.

 Other Tanning Resources:

-- Tanning Safety Standards for Parents [pdf 42k]
+- Tanning Age Restrictions for Minors [pdf 56k]

-Sample warning sign for use by tanning facilities (must be enlarged to required poster size per N.J.A.C.
+Sample warning sign regarding spray tanning restriction for minors for use by tanning facilities (must be enlarged to required poster size per N.J.A.C.
 8:28)